SpoonBuoy/ruscii/readme.md

 ### Rusci
 #### Rust-based Heuristic Approach for Segment 14 Display

 This Rust program employs a heuristic approach to display strings on the terminal in a Segment 14 display fashion.
-The program takes input strings and converts them into an ASCII art representation using the Segment 14 display style.
+The program takes input strings and converts them into an Character art representation using the Segment 14 display style.

 ## Usage